FireLord/Weathering/README.md

 2. Open the project in Android Studio.
 3. Build and run the app on an emulator or physical device.

-Make sure you have an active internet connection to fetch the latest news data from the API.
+Make sure you have an active internet connection to fetch the latest weather data from the API.